Phoenix Out of State Truck Driver Accident Attorneys

 In the state of Arizona, 12,294 large trucks and buses were involved in traffic crashes in 2015, as reported by the Arizona Department of Transportation (ADOT).
 Every year, accidents involving out-of-state truck drivers kill and injure thousands of people in the Grand Canyon State.

 If you have been injured in a truck accident with an out of state driver, it is essential to find an attorney to represent you who is knowledgeable in resolving this type of case.
 A fully loaded 18-wheeler often weighs up to 80,000 lbs., while passenger vehicles average about 3,000 lbs.
 In a collision between a large truck and a passenger vehicle, the occupants of the passenger vehicle are far more likely to be seriously or fatally injured.
-The Phoenix out of state truck accident lawyers at The Husband & Wife Law Team at Breyer Law Offices, P.C. has the knowledge, skills, and resources to fight for the compensation you need and deserve.
+The Phoenix out of state truck accident lawyers at The Husband & Wife Law Team have the knowledge, skills, and resources to fight for the compensation you need and deserve.

-Truck accidents cases with out of state drivers can be more difficult and complex than car accident cases for several reasons:
+Truck crash cases with out of state drivers can be more difficult and complex than car accident cases for several reasons:

 - Truck accidents often cause catastrophic or fatal injuries.
 Large trucking companies and their insurance carriers hire teams of corporate insurance defense lawyers to fight back in an attempt to avoid paying out high value compensatory damages.